 Sayli: And are they all here in Melbourne?

-Sayli: Wow so how does it all work, like if a student who’s in Somalia, for example, wants to set up a tutorial or watch a live class that’s been held at a different time how would they go about it?
+Sayli: Wow so how does it all work, like if a student who’s in Somalia, for example, wants to set up an E2Language tutorial or watch a live class that’s been held at a different time how would they go about it?

 Sayli: Oh wow.